nativescript-community/nativescript-health-data/README.md

 > Note that the default (debug) keystore password is empty.

 ## Installation

-Install the plugin using the NativeScript CLI
+Install the plugin using the NativeScript CLI:

 ```
 tns plugin add nativescript-health-data